 Our key actions:

-Use of electricity produced from renewable sources: through the direct installation of wind turbines in Denmark with an installed capacity of 8.4 MW, photovoltaic panels in Belgium or by increasing the purchase of electricity from renewable sources from third parties.
+Use of electricity produced from renewable sources: through solar energy or by increasing the purchase of electricity from renewable sources from third parties.

 Scope 3 indirect emission reduction

-Scope 3 emissions are all indirect emissions (not included in Scope 2) that occur in the value chain and include both upstream and downstream emissions.
+Scope 3 emissions are all indirect emissions (not included in Scope 2) that occur in the value chain and include both upstream and downstream emissions, such as those relating to supply chain, to the extraction and production of purchased materials and fuels, and to transportation.
+They account for 26% of Cementir’s carbon footprint.

 Our key actions and objectives:

-This training aims to communicate the importance and benefits from transparently reporting on emissions and climate impact.
+These trainings aim to communicate the importance and benefits of transparent reporting on emissions and climate impact.

 Each supplier has been invited to disclose information about its risks and opportunities associated with climate change, its emissions, details on its emissions management strategy such as targets, and actions it has taken to reduce its emissions.